ap-atul/Torpido/README.md

 5. Finally calculate a max sub sequences from the ranks
 6. Generate a timestamps for the sequences
 7. Trim the video using the timestamps
+8. Requires to set the path of the EAST_MODEL as the environment variable

 ## Features